Welcome to the athletic training site!

 A little about me

-I grew up in Santa Clara, CA and graduated from Cupertino High School in 2004.
+I grew up in Santa Clara, CA and graduated from Cupertino High School.
 I went on to play water polo at Foothill Community College where I first became interested in athletic training.
 I then went to San Jose State and received both my Bachelors degree and Masters degree in Athletic Training.
 My athletic training experience prior to coming to CNHS includes Righetti High School Athletics, Palo Alto High School Athletics, Lynbrook High School Athletics, Leland High School Athletics, Stanford Women’s Volleyball, Stanford Futures Baseball Camps, Competitive Edge Football camps, San Jose State University spring football, U.S.A.
 Gymnastics Artistic and Rhythmic National Championships and Olympic Trials, and the U.S.A.
 Figure Skating National Championships.
+In addition to being nationally certified by the Board of Certification (BOC) I am a member of the National Athletic Trainers Association (NATA), the Far West Athletic Trainers Association (FWATA), the California Athletic Trainers Association (CATA).
 I am looking forward to a great year and I look forward to working with all of the Cardinal Newman athletes!